sunreef/PyIGL_viewer/README.md

 ### Usage

-In this simple example, we use LibIGL python bindings to load an OBJ file and display it with our default shader.
+In this simple example, we use [LibIGL Python bindings](https://github.com/libigl/libigl-python-bindings) to load an OBJ file and display it with our default shader.

 ```python
 import igl